When you turn to AHS,

-AHS provides comprehensive, unbiased phone- and field-based outreach, education,
+AHS provided comprehensive, unbiased phone- and field-based outreach, education,

 and enrollment services to enrollees residing in counties where risk-based managed

-care and PCCM are jointly offered.
-We also provide comprehensive mailings, including
+care and PCCM were jointly offered.
+We also provided comprehensive mailings, including

 initial New Enrollment Welcome packets, enrollment reminder letters, and auto-assignment

 confirmation letters.
-Our sophisticated website includes not only links to all of
+Our sophisticated website included not only links to all of

 our educational materials and a calendar with links to our outreach events, but

-also includes a robust, secure online enrollment module.
+also included a robust, secure online enrollment module.

 In March 2011, AHS also assumed enrollment broker responsibilities for the Aged,